-Payments were paid to health and social care staff as a one off thank-you payment for their extraordinary services in this toughest of years.
+Thank you payments were paid to health and social care staff as a one off thank you payment for their extraordinary services in this toughest of years.
 These payments included independent contractors and staff working in Adult Social Care in external providers.
 Actual payments to staff were between late 2020/21 and early into 2021/22.
-For those people working in social care on a "personal assistant" arrangement, the £500 awards were proposed through a dedicated portal administered by Scotland Excel on behalf of the Scottish Government.
+At the time of writing, for those people working in social care on a "personal assistant" arrangement, the £500 awards are still being finalised.